nicc777/exploring-aws-kinesis/SCRATCH_PAD.md

 ~~_**2022-10-24**_ - remember to re-create the DynamoDB table, now with permissions, and then also create the cognito stack as well as the rest to activate the initial user.
 Afterwards, the GitHub integration and web site stacks can be deleted again.~~

+> _**2022-11-03**_: I need to add the bucket name and key name to the data stored in the S3 data file so that it can be used in the event records when events are finally processed

 # Design Thoughts...

 ## Issuing of an Access Card